kyagrd/memscript/README.md

   such as your favorite poems, quotes, or whatsoever.

   No craft or ticks, really simple and straightforward utility but serves well for the purpose.
-I used readline because that was the only sane way I know of handling multibyte inputs.